mconati/armour-dev/kinova_src/kinova_simulator_interfaces/kinova_planner_realtime/README.md

 ## Parameters
 All hyperparameters are defined in Parameters.h and all robot physical properties should be defined in "Robot"Info.h

-* NUM JOINTS: number of joints (including fixed joints).
+- NUM JOINTS: number of joints.

+    - including fixed joints.

-* NUM FACTORS: number of actuated&parameterized joints, Note that we assume that all actuated joints are sequentially located at the beginning of the kinematics chain.
+- NUM FACTORS: number of actuated&parameterized joints, Note that we assume that all actuated joints are sequentially located at the beginning of the kinematics chain.

-* SIMPLIFY THRESHOLD: If the coefficient of a monomial in the polynomial zonotope is smaller than this threshold, then it will be reduced and over-approximated into the independent interval of the polynomial zonotope.
+- SIMPLIFY THRESHOLD: If the coefficient of a monomial in the polynomial zonotope is smaller than this threshold, then it will be reduced and over-approximated into the independent interval of the polynomial zonotope.

-* DURATION: the total duration of the trajectory.
+- DURATION: the total duration of the trajectory.

-* NUM TIME STEPS: number of time intervals split in the planning horizon (This must be an even number for the current 5-degree Bezier curve class!)
+- NUM TIME STEPS: number of time intervals split in the planning horizon.

+    - This must be an even number for the current 5-degree Bezier curve class!

-* k range[NUM_FACTORS]: The range of the destination away from the initial position at the end of the desired trajectory (check ARMOUR paper).
-Note that this should be consistent with `P.jrs_info.g_k_bernstein` in `uarmtd_planner.m`
+- k range[NUM_FACTORS]: The range of the destination away from the initial position at the end of the desired trajectory (check ARMOUR paper).
+Note that this should be consistent with `P.jrs_info.g_k_bernstein` in `uarmtd_planner.m`.

-* MAX OBSTACLE NUM: maximum number of obstacles for memory preallocation (number of obstacles should NEVER be larger than this!)
+- MAX OBSTACLE NUM: maximum number of obstacles for memory preallocation

+    - the number of obstacles should NEVER be larger than this!

+    - be careful with this since it might ask for too much global memory in GPU!

-* MAX OBSTACLE GENERATOR NUM: number of generators for all obstacle zonotope
+- MAX OBSTACLE GENERATOR NUM: number of generators for all obstacle zonotope.

-* NUM THREADS: number of threads to parallel in cpu for polynomial zonotope computation (note this should NEVER be larger than the number of processors on your computer)
+- NUM THREADS: number of threads to parallel in cpu for polynomial zonotope computation.

+    - note this should NEVER be larger than the number of processors on your computer.

-* COLLISION AVOIDANCE CONSTRAINT VIOLATION THRESHOLD: threshold for collision avoidance constraint considered to be violated (unit: meter)
+- COLLISION AVOIDANCE CONSTRAINT VIOLATION THRESHOLD: threshold for collision avoidance constraint considered to be violated (unit: meter).

-* TORQUE INPUT CONSTRAINT VIOLATION THRESHOLD: threshold for input constraint considered to be violated (unit: Newton * meter)
+- TORQUE INPUT CONSTRAINT VIOLATION THRESHOLD: threshold for input constraint considered to be violated (unit: Newton - meter).

-* IPOPT OPTIMIZATION TOLERANCE: Ipopt option.
-Click [here](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_tol) for more info
+- IPOPT OPTIMIZATION TOLERANCE: Ipopt option.
+Click [here](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_tol) for more info.

-* IPOPT TIME BUFFER: setup Ipopt option IPOPT_MAX_WALL_TIME.
-The time allocated for Ipopt is equal to (DURATION / 2) - (time taken by generating reachable sets) - (this parameter), so that the total time cost is always lower than half of the DURATION to enforce receding horizon planning.
-Click [here](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_max_wall_time) for more info
+- IPOPT TIME BUFFER: setup Ipopt option IPOPT_MAX_WALL_TIME (unit: second).
+Click [here](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_max_wall_time) for more info.

+    - The time allocated for Ipopt is equal to (DURATION / 2) - (time taken by generating reachable sets) - (this parameter), so that the total time cost is always lower than half of the DURATION to enforce receding horizon planning.

+    - Ipopt does not terminate accurately based on what is set for IPOPT_MAX_WALL_TIME.
+You would have to tune this number on different computers so that the total time cost is actually below the limit.

-* IPOPT PRINT LEVEL: Ipopt option.
-Click [here](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_print_level) for more info
+- IPOPT PRINT LEVEL: Ipopt option.
+Click [here](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_print_level) for more info.

-* IPOPT MU STRATEGY: Ipopt option.
-Click [here](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_mu_strategy) for more info
+- IPOPT MU STRATEGY: Ipopt option.
+Click [here](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_mu_strategy) for more info.

-* IPOPT LINEAR SOLVER: Ipopt option.
-Click [here](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_linear_solver) for more info
+- IPOPT LINEAR SOLVER: Ipopt option.
+Click [here](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_linear_solver) for more info.

 (You can add more Ipopt options in armour_main.cpp)